 (See map below and the Index of Oil and Gas Wells in Israel, updated as per 06.07.2020).

-Several thousands of 2D, multi-channel seismic reflection lines were acquired in the offshore area of Israel in the early stages of exploration, either in the framework of proprietary seismic shooting in exploration licenses or through regional, multi-client surveys.
-Following the discoveries of the Noa and Mari-B gas fields more focused, high-quality 3D seismic data were acquired over target areas by license operators.
-The Israeli offshore seismic data sets include: 42,000 km of 2D seismic lines (shot between 1970 and 2008); and 26 3D seismic surveys covering 32,000 km2 (shot between 2000 and 2013).
+Several thousands of 2D, multi-channel seismic reflection lines were acquired in the offshore area of Israel in the early stages of exploration, either in the framework of activity in exploration licenses or through regional, multi-client surveys.
+Following the discoveries of the Noa and Mari-B gas fields more focused, high-quality 3D seismic data were acquired over many license areas.
+The complete Israeli offshore seismic data sets include: 42,000 km of 2D seismic lines (shot between 1970 and 2008); and 26 3D seismic surveys covering 32,000 km2 (shot between 2000 and 2013).

 The activity in the offshore area include also acquisition of high resolution bathymetric data.
 This important data type is used for planning of drilling sites, construction of infrastructures, environmental assessments etc. A new bathymetric grid that covers the Israeli Exclusive Economic Zone (EEZ) was compiled by reprocessing of multi-beam data that was collected during the years 2001 and 2010 at water depth of 10 to 1500 meters and the acquisition and processing of new multi-beam data set in water depth of 100 to 2110 meters.
 The new data was acquired during 2017-2021 onboard the new National Research Vessel "Bat Galim".
 The compilation of the data sets resulted in a resolution grid with 100X100 meter cell size that is open to the general public (Hall et al., 2017; Kanari et al., 2020).